frankvHoof93/Kubernetes-Jenkins/docs/Configuration-Instructions.md

   - Opening the workload in Rancher and clicking Options (three dots) -> Execute Shell

 ## Step 3: Set up the Kubeconfig in the Pod
+**NOTE: IF THE JENKINS MASTER-POD RESTARTS/REDEPLOYS, THE CONFIG-FILE DOES NOT PERSIST.
+YOU WILL THEN HAVE TO REDO THIS STEP**

 - Navigate to the .kube directory: *cd $HOME/.kube*
 - If the .kube directory does not exist yet, you can create it using *mkdir .kube* once inside the $HOME directory